WebSnifferHQ/.github/profile/README.md

 Welcome to the WebSniffer project & organization.

-WebSniffer is an intelligence platform that tracks changes on the web and provides actionable insights.
-The online tool can currently view HTTP response headers of any web page and do domain name and IP address lookups.
+[WebSniffer](https://websniffer.cc/) is an intelligence platform in the making that will track changes on the web and provide actionable insights.
+The online tool can currently view [HTTP response headers](https://websniffer.cc/) of any web page, do [domain name](https://websniffer.cc/domain), [IP address lookups](https://websniffer.cc/ip) and provides [user information](https://websniffer.cc/my) such as IP address, user agent and more.

 If you want to stay up to date about the project's development, then subscribe to our free bi-weekly [WebSniffer newsletter](https://websniffer.substack.com/?showWelcome=true).